Electrical schematics for Hazard flasher system.

 There are numerous types of digital meters available.
 There are digital voltmeters that require a separate power source.
-There can be problems with them!
+There can be problems with some of them!
 Some of these require ...or MAY require, a separate supply, perhaps 9 volts.
-The worst part (often) is that the supply negative is not common to the measuring side of the meter....UGGGH!
-I recommend you do not use this type ....there is no need to!
-The type of digital meter I recommend you install in your bike (airhead, K bike, etc.) is a two wire (two connections) DVM (Digital Voltmeter).
-These provide their own power from what they are measuring.
+The worst part, often, is that the power source supply negative is not common to the measuring side of the meter!
+I recommend you do not use this type ....and there is no need to!
+The type of digital meter I recommend you install in your motorcycle (Airhead, K bike, etc.) is a two wire (two connections) DVM (Digital Voltmeter).
+These provide for their power from what they are measuring.
 They do not need a lamp & they are low drain.
 These meters are available in LED and LCD versions.
-The LED version is much more visible in all conditions of lighting (day, night, etc.), and pulls only a small bit more current ...and that current is totally negligible on your bike, if you wire it so the meter is powered after the ignition switch.
+The LED version is much more visible in all conditions of lighting (day, night, etc.), and pulls only a small bit more current than the LCD type ...and the current is negligible on your bike if you wire it so the meter is powered after the ignition switch.
 Drain is less than 0.020 ampere for the Datel (Murata) unit ...that is under 0.28 watt!
 It is also bright!